alexiamcdonald/metaprogramming/slides/script.md

 mentioned at Rails Camp that's it's metaprogramming.
 How?"

 This is the table for Horses.
 Now what happens if I want to know the Horse's name.
-Well I can find it by entering the database's field name and it will return the Horse by it's name.
+Well I can find it by entering the database's field "name" and it will return the Horse by it's name.

 If say I want to search by the Horse's home the application will throw an